fixfon/nft-mint-and-auction-app/README.md

 - [x] 9.
 Create UI for viewing NFTs.
 - [x] 10.
 Create UI for auctioning and bidding NFTs.
 - [x] 11.
 Create UI for viewing auctions and biddings.
+- [x] 12.
+Fix bugs and fix wagmi query bugs.
+- [x] 13.
+Re-create all the UI and refactor the code.
+- [x] 14.
+Add refund, cancel, end auction features.

 ## User Guide